 Brunch organized for area legislators and the public

-Carbon County agencies and organizations want to educate state legislators about child and family programs in the area.
+Carbon County agencies and organizations want to educate state legislators about the importance of child and family programs in the area.

-That's why the Interagency Council of Carbon County and the Partners for Progress Child and Family Collaborative Board organized a legislative brunch for area legislators and the public.
-The two-hour event will be held from 10 a.m. to noon on July 30, at the Lehighton Recreation Center, 243 S. Eighth St., Lehighton.
+That's why the Interagency Council of Carbon County, Carbon County Child and Family Collaborative Board and the Carbon County Area Agency on Aging have teamed up to host the second annual Legislative Brunch for area legislators and the public.
+The event will be held from 9:30 a.m. to noon on April 29, at the Lehighton Recreation Center, 243 S. Eighth St., Lehighton.

 During the brunch, speakers from six county organizations will speak on the programs they offer and how they affect the area youth and families.
-Speakers include Jeanne Miller; Megan Croizier of Carbon County's Children and Youth Services; Sheila Theodorou, director of the Carbon-Monroe-Pike MH/MR administration office; Jamie Drake of the Carbon-Monroe-Pike Drug and Alcohol Commission; Pat Sasserath, executive director of the Carbon County Assistance Office; and Cheri Mae Santore, director of the Carbon County Area Agency on Aging.
-The presentation is expected to last a total of 40 minutes.
+Speakers include Jeanne Miller, co-chair of the Carbon County Child and Family Collaborative and director of the Carbon and Schuylkill SHINE After-school program; Megan Croizier of Carbon County's Children and Youth Services; Sheila Theodorou, director of the Carbon-Monroe-Pike MH/MR administration office; Jamie Drake of the Carbon-Monroe-Pike Drug and Alcohol Commission; Pat Sasserath, executive director of the Carbon County Assistance Office; and Cheri Mae Santore, director of the Carbon County Area Agency on Aging.

 Following the speakers, the floor will be open to the legislators for a question-and-answer session about the programs and services currently in the county.
 They will also receive informational packets containing facts and figures on the programs.